 IAP312 was a Phase 3 study in post-operative patients designed to evaluate the effectiveness of changes made to the functionality and usability of the Zalviso device and to take into account comments from the FDA on the study protocol.
 The IAP312 study was designed to rule out a 5% device failure rate.
 The study design required a minimum of 315 patients.
 In the IAP312 study, sites proactively looked for tablets that were dispensed by the patient but failed to be placed under the tongue, known as dropped tablets.
 The FDA refers to dropped tablets as inadvertent dispensing.
 Correspondence from the FDA suggests that they may include the rate of inadvertent dispensing along with the device failures to calculate a total error rate.
-The IAP312 study evaluated all incidents of misplaced tablets; however, per the protocol, the error rate calculation does not include the rate of inadvertent dispensing.
-If the FDA includes the rate of inadvertent dispensing along with the device failures to calculate a total error rate, the resulting error rate may be unacceptable to the FDA.
+The IAP312 study evaluated all incidents of misplaced tablets; however, per the protocol, the error rate calculation does not include the rate of inadvertent dispensing along with the device failures to calculate a total error rate may be unacceptable to the FDA.
 Further, the correspondence from the FDA suggests that we may need to modify the REMS program for Zalviso to address dropped tablets.
 The IAP312 results will supplement the three Phase 3 trials already completed in the Zalviso NDA resubmission.
 The timing of the resubmission of the Zalviso NDA is dependent upon the finalization of the FDA's new opioid approval guidelines and process.